How Does Acoustic Wave Therapy for ED Work?

 Many patients begin seeing results immediately, although others may not begin to notice a difference in their ability to get and maintain an erection until they’ve had a few treatments.
 You can look forward to the possibilities of improved sensation, larger, firmer erections and stronger orgasms.

-At ReMedical of Salt Lake City, acoustic wave therapy for ED is helping our patients return to the healthy sex life they used to enjoy.
+At ReMedical of Salt Lake City, low intensity shock-wave therapy for ED is helping our patients return to the healthy sex life they used to enjoy.
 We offer a free consultation, and we offer a variety of special offers and promotions for ED treatment in Salt Lake City.
-To learn more or to schedule your appointment, contact us now.
+To learn more or to schedule your appointment, contact us now at 801-807-8811; Email at info@remedical.com or visit our website at: www.remedical.com to request your free consultation.